SysKeyyy/py-dosser/README.md

 # py-dosser
 a dos tool created using python for both windows linux and mac.

-#BEFORE YOU START USING THIS TOOL , DONT USE IT FOR ILLEGAL PURPOSES I HAVE NO RESPONISBILITY FOT YOUR ACTIONS#
+#BEFORE YOU START USING THIS TOOL , DONT USE IT FOR ILLEGAL PURPOSES I HAVE NO RESPONISBILITY FOR YOUR ACTIONS#
+credits to neuralnine for the dos function.

 requirements